Angela Ken

 Angela Ken Tavares Rojas (born May 16, 2002) is a Filipino singer-songwriter, dancer, actress and influencer.
 She gained acclaim on social networking service TikTok.
 After releasing her single "Ako Naman Muna", she signed with Star Magic, a talent agency under ABS-CBN Corporation.
 Angela is also a member of the Squad Plus.
-In 2022, Angela made her acting debut in the iWantTFC musical series titled Lyric and Beat as Verlyn.
+In 2022, Angela made her acting debut in the iWantTFC musical series Lyric and Beat as Verlyn.

 Personal life

 Angela Ken Rojas was born on May 16, 2002.
 She is from Imus, Cavite and also resides in Las Piñas.
 She attended Josiah Christian Values High School.
 She co-owns and operates a cafe in Imus.
 She was raised by her mother and grandmother and is an engineering student.
 She is known to keep pet dogs.

+She previously studied at Mapúa University where she took up an engineering course.
+She is currently studying Bachelor of Arts in Communication at Thames International College.
+(Note: This refers to a school in Quezon City, Philippines, not the Thames International College found in Nepal.)

+Since 2019, she has been in a relationship with an individual named Patrick.

 Career

 Beginnings

 Angela began writing songs at the age of 12, with her first composition being a worship song.
 She began her professional musical career after being discovered by ABS-CBN Music creative director Jonathan Manalo on TikTok, where she made a draft of what later became her first single "Ako Naman Muna" (Let me first this time) in 2020.
 The draft gained more than 1.3 million likes on TikTok and led to an invitation by Dreamscape Entertainment to join its music group, The Squad Plus, and another offer by Star Music to produce a full version of the song.